Alejandra Newell, 3rd Grade Teacher & Student Support Services Coordinator

 Sulay was born in Honduras.
 She started her educational profession in the Escuela Normal Mixta del Litoral Atlantico, where she obtained her degree as an Elementary School Teacher.
 Afterwards, she finished her university studies by obtaining a Bachelor degree in pedagogy.
 Later on, Sulay continued her studies with a Master degree in educational management at the Francisco Morazan National Pedagogical University.
 She has worked with children for over 30 years, and for 15 of those years, she served as a principal in both elementary and high school environments.
 Sulay, along with her family, moved to Charlottesville in 2015 and have traveled around the United States to explore its beauty and the kindness of its people.

-Cibeles Ramos, Spanish Toddler Teacher
+Cibeles Ramos, Spanish Preschool Teacher

 Cibeles was born in Venezuela and came to the US in 2016.
 She obtained her Bachelor Degree in Tourist Business Administration from Instituto Universitario de Tecnologia “Antonio Joes de Sucre” in Venezuela.
 She has served in the past as a substitute teacher in Venezuela and is excited to join the ISC team in the Spanish Toddler class.
-This is Cibeles second year at the ISC.
+This is Cibeles third year at the ISC.